top of page

 Dr John Crowley (University of Greenwich),

-Professor Bryn Davis (past recipient - JPMHN former editor),
+Professor Bryn Davis (past recipient),

 Professor Joy Duxbury (past lecturer),